 Chickenpox In Pregnancy Treatment & Management

 The treatment depends on the severity of the infection.
 Early diagnosis is important for a speedy treatment.
-Your doctor might prescribe you OTC anti-virus medications to bring the severity of the ailment down.
+Your doctor might prescribe you OTC anti-viral medications to bring the severity of the ailment down.
 This will also reduce the complications.

-If infected with chickenpox at the time of delivery, the doctor will give your baby an immunoglobulin medicine after their birth to reduce the severity of the infection.
+If infected with chickenpox at the time of delivery, the doctor will give your baby an immunoglobulin medicine after his birth to reduce the severity of the infection.
 If your child is born with the chickenpox virus, remedial action in the form of antiviral drugs is taken.

 If you are planning to conceive, you can consider getting a chickenpox prevention vaccination.
 This vaccination is safe for adults.
 However, you will need to wait for at least three months after the second dose of this vaccine before trying to conceive.

 Sometimes, you may be exposed to chickenpox during pregnancy.
 In such cases, call your doctor who might prescribe an immunoglobulin injection.
 This contains antibodies for the varicella virus.
 If it is injected within ten days of exposure, the chances of you contracting the virus as well as the severity get reduced.
 However, whether this protects the baby inside is yet to be known, as congenital varicella syndrome is rare.

 Is It Safe to Take Chickenpox Vaccine During Pregnancy?